wp-plugins/huzzaz-video-gallery/readme.txt

 [Details](http://about.huzzaz.com/videogallery)

-Huzzaz allows you to easily build and organize video collections online
+Easily build and organize video collections on [Huzzaz](http://about.huzzaz.com).

 Share a Huzzaz video collection in an awesome video gallery with a simple shortcode

 [huzzaz]

-Your video gallery will be:
+Top 3 reasons to use Huzzaz Video Gallery:

-* Fully responsive to fill any containing element it is placed in
+1. Update your video gallery without messing with the WP admin panel
-* Automatically paginate according to the vpp (videos per page)
+1. Fully responsive to fill any containing element it is placed in
-* Manage your video gallery on huzzaz.com and your embedded gallery is automatically synced with your collection on Huzzaz.
+1. Automatically paginates when you choose the # of videos you want show on a page

 Sign up to create video collections on Huzzaz for FREE [here](http://huzzaz.com/beta/join)